 How to Travel Alone as A Woman For The First Time

-Although travelling alone has been on the rise for the past ten years, still many women feel afraid of going it solo.
-Many reasons may hold you back: from fear of feeling lonely, not having fun by yourself or for safety issues.
+Although travelling alone has been on the rise for the past ten years, still many women have fear of going it solo.
+Many reasons may hold you back: from fear of feeling lonely, not having fun by yourself, getting bored, feeling safe.
 Or merely the lack of confidence for travelling on your own.
+Completely alone.

 To tell you the truth, all these feelings are natural.
 I still get a bit anxious about travelling alone, even after 30 years of solo travels.
-There is nothing to worry about.
+And travelling solo at fifty plus becomes more natural in many ways.

 Is there an ABC for Solo Female Travel?